Weilin-W/f21-file-system-p1/README.md

 ```
 FS3CmdBlk fs3_syscall(FS3CmdBlk cmdblock, void *buf);
 ```

+You communicate with devices though by passing a command block (`FS3CmdBlk`) and a data pointer (`buf`) to `fs3_sycall`.
+The command block contains fields of different sizes that encode the opcode and arguments for the system call.
+The “data” associated with the opcode (where needed) is communicated through the fixed sized transfer buffer (of size `FS3_SECTOR_SIZE`).​

+Additionally, `fs3_syscall` returns you the same command block `FS3CmdBlk` you passed to it during the call with some fields updated:
+- The return value indicating you if the call you made was a success (`0`) or if an error happened (`-1`)
+- For read and write sector operations, the sector number is being updated for the new one in the command block returned by `fs3_syscall`

 The key thing to know about the disk is that it has a track read element.
 When the device is mounted the track head is resting in a neutral position (i.e., it is not pointing at any track).
 To move the track head you call the `TSEEK` operator to move it.
 There after you can read any sector, one-by-one, by calling the `RDSECT` or `WRSECT` functions.
 When you are done you call the `UMOUNT` operator.